truposky/IoT_server/README.md

 ## Configuration

 `SECRET_KEY` and `DEBUG` settings are loaded from environment variables.
-For development you may create a `.env` file or export them in your shell before starting the server.
+You can manage these variables with [`python-decouple`](https://github.com/henriquebastos/python-decouple) using a `.env` file or export them in your shell.

 Example `.env` file: